infojunkie/ireal-musicxml/README.md

 An additional detail is the handling of "alternate chords" that can be specified in iReal Pro - these also [will be handled in this converter eventually](https://github.com/infojunkie/ireal-musicxml/issues/2).

 ## Rhythmic information
-Because iReal Pro uses a fixed grid for each bar, rhythmic assumptions need to be made, [both in the iReal Pro app itself](https://www.irealb.com/forums/showthread.php?25161-Using-empty-cells-to-control-chord-duration) and in this converter.
+Because iReal Pro uses a fixed grid for each bar, timing assumptions need to be made about chord onsets, [both in the iReal Pro app itself](https://www.irealb.com/forums/showthread.php?25161-Using-empty-cells-to-control-chord-duration) and in this converter.
 The [timing algorithm is described in this blog post](https://blog.karimratib.me/2020/11/30/ireal-musicxml.html#emulating-the-ireal-pro-playback-model), and some [follow-up works remains to be done](https://github.com/infojunkie/ireal-musicxml/issues/54).

 ## Layout and styling information
-The styling and layout of lead sheets has evolved over time to improve their accessibility in live situations, where musical information needs to be concise and readable.
-This includes the following score customizations:
+iReal Pro has a distinctive visual sheet style that aims to enhance readability.
+This converter attempts to recreate this visual style:
 - Using rhythmic notation or slash notation to display the chords
-- Enhancing the size of the noteheads and chord names
+- Increasing the size of noteheads and chord names
 - Removing uneeded elements from the score, such as clef and staff lines
 - Respecting the original positioning of measures to best reflect the structure of the song
 - Fitting the score on one page where at all possible

-The MusicXML layouting support is expressive enough to represent all these customizations.
-Unfortunately, existing engraving software do not support the full set of MusicXML directives, thus being only partially able to recreate the intended scores.
-The (heavy-handed) solution is to go one additional step to [manually convert the MusicXML output from this present converter to the native format of the desired engraving software](https://github.com/infojunkie/ireal-musicxml/issues/16).
+MusicXML support for layout and style is expressive enough to represent all these customizations.
+Unfortunately, existing engraving software do not support the full set of MusicXML directives, thus recreating the intended style only partially.
+The (heavy-handed) solution is to go one additional step and [convert the MusicXML output from this present converter to the native format of the desired engraving software](https://github.com/infojunkie/ireal-musicxml/issues/16).

 ## Backing track information
 The backing track patterns of the iReal Pro styles are not documented.
-Therefore, a mapping needs to be made to support a play back of the converted MusicXML scores that replicates or approximates the original iReal Pro playback.
+Therefore, a mapping is done to support playing back the converted MusicXML scores that replicates or approximates the original iReal Pro playback.
 This is achieved in 2 phases:

   - First, the MusicXML `sound/play/other-play[@type = 'groove']` element is used to capture the playback style as specified in the iReal Pro song.
 Because MusicXML does not currently feature a dedicated element to specify the performance style, the generic `other-play` element was [selected to capture this information](https://github.com/w3c/musicxml/discussions/449).

   - Next, the downstream playback component interprets the above MusicXML element to generate a backing track for the score.
-This is done in the [`musicxml-midi`](https://github.com/infojunkie/musicxml-midi) component that utilizes an extensive library of "grooves" to map the incoming iReal Pro style to MIDI accompaniment tracks.
+This is done in [`musicxml-midi`](https://github.com/infojunkie/musicxml-midi) which utilizes an extensive library of "grooves" to map the incoming iReal Pro style to MIDI accompaniment tracks.